The Atheist Faith Under Review

 Christianity’s answer: the personal God

-And it goes further.
-The Bible says all things were made through the eternal Word, and that in Christ “all things hold together” (John 1:1–3; Colossians 1:16–17).
-In other words, the foundation of reality is not less than mind.
-It is more than mind.
-Not less than personality, but the living God who speaks, commands, loves, and saves.
+The Bible goes further.
+All things were made through the eternal Word, and in Christ “all things hold together” (John 1:1 to 3; Colossians 1:16 to 17).
+The foundation of reality is not less than mind.
+It is the living God who speaks, commands, loves, and saves.

 An invitation to follow the evidence